jahanvir/jahanvir.github.io/README.md

 ## Data Details
 Present data in the prototype is crowdsourced by people and compiled with more than 20 other public data sets.
 All numbers then processed by predictor algorithm.
 Price on a product or service can vary significantly inside a city depending on the place of purchase and quality.
 Several data sources and crowdsourcing helps to smooth out the spread making the data good enough for comparison.

+Data files are then converted to Dynamic webpages.

 ## Final Website will include ...

 * Data for more cities and countries.